rgleichman/rgleichman.github.io/README.md

 ## Recent Projects ##

 ### [Glance](https://github.com/rgleichman/glance) (a visual representation of Haskell) ##
-Glance is an attempt at representing Haskell visually.
+Glance is my attempt at representing Haskell visually.
 It is designed (at least initially) to be automatically generated from textual Haskell code.
 Glance is still a work in progress, but the [GitHub readme](https://github.com/rgleichman/glance/blob/master/README.md) has a few preliminary drawings created using the Haskell [diagrams](http://projects.haskell.org/diagrams/) package.

 ### [smock](https://github.com/rgleichman/smock) ###
-smock is a function mocking framework for Haskell.
+smock is a function mocking framework I wrote for Haskell.
 It is experimental and not very practical; however, I did learn about overlapping instances and data families in Haskell.

 ### [Haskell immutable skip list](https://github.com/rgleichman/skip) ###
-This experimental module can be used for quickly searching through a, possibly infinite, ascending list.
+This is an experimental module I wrote that can be used for quickly searching through a, possibly infinite, ascending list.
 When I tested it, the skip list was faster at creating its searchable data structure than [Data.Set in containers](http://hackage.haskell.org/package/containers-0.5.6.3/docs/Data-Set.html).
 The skip list's data structure also used less memory.
 However, the skip list was slower at finding elements, so it would only be faster overall if your code does few searches relative to list size.

 ## Robotics Projects ##

 ###[roshask](https://github.com/acowley/roshask)###
 roshask is the [ROS](http://www.ros.org) Haskell library written by Anthony Cowley.
 I added support for [ROS service](http://wiki.ros.org/Services) clients.
 This [pull request](https://github.com/acowley/roshask/pull/24) has the commits that were merged.
 If you are curious about the development process, here is a [code review](https://github.com/acowley/roshask/pull/22) with feedback from Anthony.
 ###Nerfinator###
-Nerfinator is a robotic Nerf sentry built by Sadegh Asefi and myself as our EE 125 final project.
+Nerfinator is a robotic Nerf sentry built by Sadegh Asefi and myself as our EE 125 (Introduction to Robotics) final project.
 It uses the Kinect RGBD camera to aim at faces at varying distances.
 It also can use a laser pointer to correct its aim.
 Here is a two minute [video overview](https://www.youtube.com/watch?v=oau05MdCPMc), and a YouTube [playlist](https://www.youtube.com/watch?v=3zx1phhTI8c&list=PLj1b-zmkThBO8FdYdLjTq-sJV3GInXYMh) with all of the videos.
 ###[Learning from Demonstration](https://github.com/rgleichman/rapprentice)###
 One approach to teaching a robot how to perform a task is to directly demonstrate the task to the robot by manually moving it's arms and controlling its gripper.
 The robot records the actions the human has demonstrated, along with information about the state of the object being manipulated.
 The robot then uses the recorded demonstration to manipulate objects in novel environments.